Skip to main content

 • Canadians who wish to be admitted in B status must also present a letter of invitation when entering the United States and receive a properly annotated I-94 entry document.

-3 Fill out honoraria form, if receiving payment.
+3 Fill out an honoraria form if receiving payment.

 If you expect to receive reimbursement or an honorarium payment of any kind from Cornell (find out more here), fill out the Foreign National Honoraria Attestation Form